UPDATED: AUGUST 07, 2023 | 3 MIN READ

 Driving without insurance

-Driving without carrying the legal mandatory minimum liability coverage is a serious offense in Pennsylvania.
+Driving without the mandatory minimum liability coverage is a serious offense in Pennsylvania.
 But the good news for drivers is that it doesn’t automatically require an SR-22 insurance filing.
 The bad news is any motorist caught committing this offense has to pay hundreds of dollars in fines.
 They could also receive a three-month license suspension.

 Non-Owner SR-22 Insurance in Pennsylvania